Humpy-JBRM/thumbnail/README.md

 Execute the program:

-`./humpy thumbnail`

-By default, the service runs on *:8000.
-This can be changed with a command-line flag.
-See `./humpy -?` for details.
+`./thumbnailer -f config.yml thumbnail -l 0.0.0.0:8000`

 ## Operation

 The endpoint of the thumbnailer is `http://localhost:8000/api/thumbnail`

 This endpoint takes a `POST` request, with a content type of `multipart/form-data`.
+So you can either invoke it from code, or it can be the target of a HTML form.

 This form should have a single input called `file`, of type *file*.